The government’s energy innovation programme and guidance to apply for available funding.

 Support for current EIP projects during coronavirus (COVID-19)

 The EIP manages over 250 innovation projects across several energy sectors.
 The COVID-19 pandemic has created significant disruption to organisations supported through the EIP.

 BEIS has set out options it will consider to support existing projects at risk of closing early or substantially reducing in scope due to direct COVID-19 impacts.

 For further details regarding the COVID-19 support available for projects please contact your BEIS Project Monitoring Officer, BEIS Project Contract Manager or email EIP_COVID19Contact@beis.gov.uk.

 In line with the doubling of our domestic energy innovation programme, the UK will continue to play a leading role in international research efforts to reduce the costs of low carbon energy, working with other countries to strengthen collaboration and transparency in clean energy research, development, and demonstration.
 To demonstrate this commitment, at the COP21 climate change conference in Paris, the UK joined Mission Innovation.

 Mission Innovation is an international initiative which aims to accelerate clean energy investment and innovation in order to provide reliable and affordable energy for all.

 Energy Innovation Board

-This new Board is chaired by Sir Mark Walport, the Government’s Chief Scientific Advisor, and attended by senior civil servants across BEIS, Innovate UK, Research Councils, DCLG, Defra, DfID, DfT, Ofgem, and with HMT as observers.
+This new Board is chaired by Dr Patrick Vallance, the Government Chief Scientific Advisor, and attended by senior civil servants across BEIS, Innovate UK, Research Councils, DCLG, Defra, DfID, DfT, Ofgem, and with HMT as observers.